lehtiolab/proteogenomics-analysis-workflow/README.md

 Searches are run using [MSGF+](https://omics.pnl.gov/software/ms-gf) on 12 threads (adjust as you see fit) on a concatenated target and decoy databases which are then passed to [Percolator](http://percolator.ms) for statistical evaluation.

+Please cite this paper when you have used the workflow for publications.

+Zhu Y, Orre LM, Johansson HJ, Huss M, Boekel J, Vesterlund M, Fernandez-Woodbridge A, Branca RMM, Lehtio J: Discovery of coding regions in the human genome by integrated proteogenomics analysis workflow.
+Nat Commun 2018, 9(1):903.
+[PMID: 29500430](https://www.ncbi.nlm.nih.gov/pubmed/29500430)

 ![workflow image](https://github.com/lehtiolab/proteogenomics-analysis-workflow/blob/master/images/workflow.png)

 ### Requirements